tudorSwFpga/dataPipeline/README.md

 # Introduction
-The goal of this project is to propose a multi-feeder multi-consumer data management framework.
+The goal of this project is to propose a multi-feeder multi-consumer C++ data management framework.

 ```mermaid
 flowchart LR